ZZaman1989/stock-analysis/README.md

 - Add the VBA_Challenge.vbs script to the Microsoft Visual Basic editor.
 - Use the steps **Refactor VBA code and measure performance** to add code where indicated by the numbered comments in the starter code file.

+> Use your knowledge of VBA and the starter code provided in this Project to refactor the VBA Script dataset so we loop through the data one time and collect all of the information.

 #### Our Challenge Data Background
 > Steve loves the workbook you prepared for him.
 At the click of a button, he can analyze an entire dataset.
 Now, to do a little more research for his parents, he wants to expand the dataset to include the entire stock market over the last few years.
+Although your code works well for a dozen stocks, it might not work as well for thousands of stocks.
+And if it does, it may take a long time to execute.

 ## RESULTS: Refactor VBA Code and Measure Performance